Scott, John Joseph

 Vieille-Chapelle New Military Cemetery, France (Grave VIII.
 B. 10)

 Holywood and District War Memorial

-Private John Joseph Scott was buried in Vieille-Chapelle New Military Cemetery, France and there is an inscription on his CWGC headstone:
+Private John Joseph Scott (No. 6728) was initially buried on the battlefield, later exhumed from his original grave and reburied in Vieille-Chapelle New Military Cemetery, France.
+There is an inscription on his CWGC headstone:

 YOU FOUGHT AND DIED